 The Communist Bloc countries experienced a similar reaction.
 Soviet paranoia, only very marginally warranted, made them aggressively defensive, pathologically dishonest and neurotically nitpicky and annoying.
 They were frozen in an immovable bureaucracy controlled militarily, economically and ideologically from the Politburo and KGB in Moscow.
 The Cold War was turning icy and Atomic Diplomacy was the medium for all international relations.
 The Virgoan shadow had descended upon us in a form we called the Iron Curtain.
 It had seemingly reached its most terrifying, psychological degree of darkness.
 The Pisces/Virgo imbalance created at the turn of the last millennium had now reached a point of cultural psychosis.
 The European and American civilizations had simply become paranoid schizophrenic, splitting a frightened world in two.

 In 1953-54, however, as the Soviets exploded the first hydrogen bomb, and the Pisces Era of the age began, Aldous Huxley published The Doors of Perception, which is a treatise and guide to right-hemisphere, Piscean realities and the nature of the non-rational mind.
 The publication became the philosophical inspiration for the Beat poets and writers and the hippies of the late 1950’s and 60’s.
+And then the United States’ Supreme Court ruled racial segregation and Jim Crow were unconstitutional.
 Jose Arguelles (The Tranformative Vision, 1976) believes Huxley’s book set in motion forces that would ultimately compensate for the imbalance in culture and consciousness.
-It was, after all, the transition period into the last 180 years of the age.
-The astrological key is Pisces/Pisces.
+Mass resistance began around the world against Atomic Diplomacy and the Ban the Bomb movement was formed, using the semaphore symbols for the letter B back to back, which became the ‘peace symbol’.
+Desegregation/integration began in the U.S. ending nearly sixty years of racial apartheid.
+It was, after all, the transition period into the Piscean, twelfth and last 180 years era of the age.

 The Dilemma in the Postmodern World